Aim of becoming USD 5-trillion economy possible: Pranab

-KOLKATA: Former President Pranab Mukherjee on Saturday said the Government’s ambitious target of becoming a USD 5-trillion economy by 2024-25 is possible through prudent fiscal management.
+KOLKATA, Aug 24: Former president Pranab Mukherjee on Saturday said the government’s ambitious target of becoming a USD 5-trillion economy by 2024-25 is possible through prudent fiscal management.

 “The target of achieving a USD 5-trillion economy is possible if finances are managed well and prudently… Without investments, economy will not grow,” he said at a session organised by the Association of Corporate Advisors and Executives (ACAE) here.

-The GDP growth needed for achieving the target should be “deflated by inflation (not taking inflation into account) and the present exchange rate should be maintained”, the former Finance Minister said.
-(AGENCIES)
+The GDP growth needed for achieving the target should be “deflated by inflation (not taking inflation into account) and the present exchange rate should be maintained”, the former finance minister said.

+On the Goods and Services Tax (GST), Mukherjee said, “The implementation of GST replaced a plethora of taxes.
+But, it needs more clarity from the government so that compliance is better.”

+Raising concern over rising corporate frauds, he said that in the last few years, the frequency of such scams has been “astonishing”.

 Editorial